Jeb Bush 2016 presidential campaign: Tension with Donald Trump

 The dynamic between Bush and opponent Donald Trump was one of the more contentious relationships among the Republican contenders.
 Trump repeatedly mocked Jeb Bush with the epithet that he was "low energy".
 Trump told CNN "the last thing we need is another Bush" in the White House after the much-criticized presidencies of his father and brother.
 Trump criticized Bush's elder brother and his role in the Iraq War throughout the Republican debates, leading Bush to defend his brother.
 During an exchange between Bush and Trump in a February 2016 Republican primary debate, the audience repeatedly booed Trump.
 Trump scoffed that the audience was made up of "Jeb's special interests and lobbyists".

 In August 2015, the Trump campaign released an attack ad against Bush known as the "Act of Love" ad.
 The advertisement played footage of Bush from a 2014 interview, where he characterized illegal entry into the U.S. by illegal immigrants as "an act of love."
 The ad showed mugshots of illegal immigrants who committed violent crimes in the U.S. interspersed with footage of Bush saying, "Yeah, they broke the law, but it's not a felony....
 It's an act of love."
-During the August 6, 2015 Republican Presidential debate, Bush defended his "act of love" statement, saying, "I believe that the great majority of people coming here illegally have no other option.
+During the August 6, 2015 Republican presidential debate, Bush defended his "act of love" statement, saying, "I believe that the great majority of people coming here illegally have no other option.
 They want to provide for their family."
 He added that "there should be a path to earned legal status" for illegal immigrants.

 According to The Washington Post, the most telling aspect of the Bush–Trump duel may have been the fact that, "No candidate in the race was prepared for GOP voters' opposition to immigration, with the exception of Trump".
 Conservative political analyst Michael Barone pointed to Trump's two-pronged attack on Bush in the August Republican primary debate, for the "act of love" position on illegal immigration and for being weak, as a key moment in Trump's political rise.

 As a result of his attacks at the hands of Trump, Bush's support among Republicans had fallen to 3% by early December.
-His campaign largely ignored the Trump's attacks for most of the campaign, likely believing that Trump's campaign would eventually fall apart without Jeb needing to attack him.
+His campaign largely ignored Trump's attacks for most of the campaign, likely believing that Trump's campaign would eventually fall apart without Jeb needing to attack him.
 Although Bush began to more directly campaign against Trump in January and February 2016, his campaign had already stalled beyond resuscitation.

-Trump also attacked Bush for his brother's handing of the September 11 attacks, saying in a 2015 debate, "I lost hundreds of friends in those attacks.
+Trump also attacked Bush for his brother's handling of the September 11 attacks, saying in a 2015 debate, "I lost hundreds of friends in those attacks.
 Bush had the opportunity to kill Osama Bin Laden and he didn't" in response to Marco Rubio saying, "I am glad it was George W. Bush in the White House on 9/11 and not Al Gore."